opensearch-project/documentation-website/README.md

 The OpenSearch team released [style guidelines](https://github.com/opensearch-project/documentation-website/blob/main/STYLE_GUIDE.md) for our documentation and marketing content.
 These guidelines cover the style standards and terms to be observed when creating OpenSearch content.
 We ask that you please adhere to these guidelines whenever contributing content.

 We also provide guidelines on terminology.
-For a list of OpenSource terms, see [Terms](https://github.com/opensearch-project/documentation-website/blob/main/TERMS.md).
+For a list of OpenSearch terms, see [Terms](https://github.com/opensearch-project/documentation-website/blob/main/TERMS.md).

 ## New releases